-\textbf{Comparison with Manual Reference View-based Methods.} The comparison between SinRef-6D and Gen6D \cite{gen6d} on the LineMod dataset \cite{linemod} is presented in Fig.~\ref{Fig3}.
-These experimental results highlight the superior performance of our method, which can perform novel object pose estimation in cluttered scenes.
+The comparison between SinRef-6D and Gen6D \cite{gen6d} on the LineMod dataset \cite{linemod} is presented in Fig.~\ref{Fig3}.
+These experimental results highlight the superior performance of our method, which can perform unseen object pose estimation in cluttered scenes.
 Specifically, Gen6D \cite{gen6d} relies on dense reference views and template matching to estimate object poses, which requires full coverage of the reference view angles.
 When the number of reference views is limited or of low quality, pose estimation errors will significantly increase.
-In contrast, SinRef-6D abandons template matching and instead leverages iterative alignment between the reference and query views, enabling effective pose estimation of novel objects using only a single reference view. \textbf{Comparison with CAD Model-based Methods.} Figure~\ref{Fig4} compares SinRef-6D with MegaPose \cite{megapose} and ZeroPose \cite{chen2023zeropose} across four evaluation datasets, all of which use RGB-D input and CNOS \cite{cnos} for segmentation.
-These datasets cover a diverse range of scenes and novel objects.
-The experimental results further demonstrate that our method outperforms the comparison methods in terms of robustness, effectively estimating the 6D pose of novel objects even in challenging scenes with occlusions and clutter.
-Notably, both MegaPose \cite{megapose} and ZeroPose \cite{chen2023zeropose} require textured CAD models of these novel objects, with MegaPose \cite{megapose} also depending on the time-consuming render-and-compare process.
-In contrast, SinRef-6D is a simple yet effective and CAD-free method, offering greater scalability.
-Additional and \emph{real-world} qualitative results are in the supplementary material.
+In contrast, SinRef-6D abandons template matching and instead leverages iterative alignment between the reference and query views, enabling effective pose estimation of unseen objects using only a single reference view.